animesh-007/hd-imaging/README.md

 ## Workflow:
 * A webpage served at port 4555.Please attach a valid image file and click on `upload`.
 * The image file is saved by sever in a directory at `/images`.
-* When `Upload` button is clicked image from upload directory gets split into individual channels and are stored in directory `templates/images/splitedcomponents` also combined images are also formed which are stored in directory `templates/images/combinedimages`.
+* When `Upload` button is clicked image from upload directory gets split into individual channels and are return to client using json.dump().
+* merge function is used to combine each channels together to form original image.

-* All the operation are done using OpenCV.
+* All the operation are done using Lycon.

 * Tried to use NumPy slicing for spliting image as it is faster approach then split function of OpenCV.

-* Final results are shown using `http://localhost:4555/complete.html` page